anindyaPrivate/Walmart-future-sales-Predition/README.md

 * [Technologies](#technologies)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple Prediction of retail store.

 ## Technologies
 Project is created with: